Walkeric200/walkeric200/README.md

   - Helped Identify and report security threats such as phishing.

   - Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams.

+- **AIG Shields Up: Cybersecurity Virtual Experience Program on Forage** -August 2024

+  - Completed a cybersecurity threat analysis simulation for the Cyber Defense Unit, staying updated on CISA publications.

+  - Researched and understood reported vulnerabilities, showcasing analytical skills in cybersecurity.

+  - Drafted a clear and concise email to guide teams on vulnerability remediation.

+  - Utilized Python skills to write a script for ethical hacking, avoiding ransom payments by bruteforcing decryption keys.

 ## Training